Utility Rate Update

 - I need help paying my water bill, who should I contact?

 - Why is there a tier structure and what does it cost?

-- Why is the base rate increasing?
+- Why did the base rate increase?

 - When was the last time rates were increased?

-- What is the town doing with the bulk dispensing water machine?
+- What is the Town doing with the bulk dispensing water machine?

 - What is the average water usage per household in Wellington?

 - What other options will the town pursue to handle the water issues?

 - Have you considered incentives for xeriscaping current homes and restrictions on landscaping with new builds?